Laws for farm animals - BC SPCA

 • Abandon an animal in distress or willfully neglect or fail to provide suitable and adequate food, water, shelter and care

-It can be difficult to prove a willful act, which can make the Criminal Code more challenging to use in animal cruelty investigations.
-In B.C., it is more common for the provincial PCA Act to be used, as the PCA Act does not require proof of intent.
+It can be difficult to prove a willful act, making the Criminal Code more challenging to use in animal cruelty investigations.
+In B.C., it is more common for the provincial PCA Act to be used, as it does not require proof of intent.

 Health of Animals Regulations

 Laws about the transport of animals, found in Part XII of the Health of Animals Regulations, are made and enforced by the federal government.
-These regulations provide a minimum level of protection for the 770 million animals transported each year.
+These regulations provide minimum protection for the 770 million animals transported each year.

 Safe Food for Canadians Regulations

-Laws about animals raised for food, specifically relating to slaughter, can be found in Division 7 of the Safe Food for Canadians Regulations.
-Within Division 7, there are subdivisions relating to the humane treatment of food animals and slaughter.
+Laws about animals raised for food, specifically regarding slaughter, can be found in Division 7 of the Safe Food for Canadians Regulations.
+Division 7 has subdivisions relating to the humane treatment of food animals and slaughter.
+This law applies in federally regulated slaughterhouses.

-Another issue that needs to be addressed in order to improve farm animal welfare is that slaughter without prior stunning is still permitted, meaning animals can experience extreme suffering if death does not occur immediately.
+Another issue that needs to be addressed to improve farmed animal welfare is that slaughter without prior stunning is still permitted, meaning animals can experience extreme suffering if death does not occur immediately.
 Read our Position Statement on Humane Killing.

 Pig looking out from inside a transport truck